 The director is confident that the studio is happy with his first movie and wants the sequel, yet he's admitted that it's still a numbers game.
 Villeneuve has been stung at the box office before with Blade Runner 2049, so could Dune – or Dune: Part One as it's called on screen – prove to be second time lucky?

-While we've had to wait for it to arrive, Dune has now had its world premiere at Venice Film Festival and there's plenty to savour in this version.
+While we've had to wait for it to arrive, Dune has now arrived in cinemas and there's plenty to savour in this version.
 Ultimately though, it's a bit of a frustrating watch as it's very much a story half-told.

 Working with Jon Spaihts and Eric Roth, Villeneuve has adapted roughly half of Herbert's best-selling novel for Dune: Part One.
 It's a considerable task as even though it's only half of the story, there's a dense and complex world to establish.